jupyterhub/jupyterhub/docs/source/contributing/layout.rst

     A configuration file for customizing Pytest behaviors to suit the usage of Pytest in the JupyterHub project.
 Pytest is a python tool for running tests.

 pyproject.toml
-    A requirement for using setuptools(a build backend) in building the JupyterHub distribution package.
+    A file for configuring code formatting and release tools(tbump).

 MANIFEST.in
     A file for instructing setuptools on the files to add or remove when building the JupyterHub distribution package (sdist).